smartgoo/rusty-kaspa/.github/README.md

 Utilities to iterate stores

 # TODO
 A lot.
 But these are next steps:
+- [ ] Find the right project structure that allows modular, organized Rust code while providing a Pythonic module interface.
 - Undo custom indexed_utxos.rs store.
 Use OOB indexed_utxos.rs and extend functionality
 - Undo custom meta.rs store.
 Use OOB meta.rs with and extended functionality
 - Iterate UTXO set in chunks using PyO3 iterator